liferay/liferay-docs/user/articles/120-search/07-multilanguage-search.markdown

 [language analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/analysis-lang-analyzer.html)
 in the search engine so that the [analysis](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/analysis.html) process is performed properly.
-There are two common approaches.
+There are two common approaches: fully localized search and site-localized search.

 Fully localized search works like this: